Jump to topic

 While the word alcohol is in its name, rubbing alcohol is different from the ethyl alcohol contained in your favorite alcoholic beverages.
 Rubbing alcohol is colorless and bitter-tasting.
 It is twice as toxic as ethanol and emits an odor that is similar to acetone.

 You should never drink rubbing alcohol, use it on children, or use it near open flames.

 What Percentage Alcohol is in Rubbing Alcohol?

 Isopropyl alcohol comes in various purity levels.
 It can reach an alcohol percentage as high as 99 percent.
 However, household rubbing alcohol may go as low as 60 percent.

 Most rubbing alcohol is a combination of 70 percent isopropyl alcohol and 30 percent water.
 Even though you may assume that high concentrations of rubbing alcohol are more effective, the 70 percent isopropyl alcohol and 30 percent water combination works better as a disinfectant.
-As this combination has more water, it helps dissolve more slowly, penetrating cells, and killing bacteria.
+This combination has more water, therefore it dissolves more slowly, penetrating cells, and killing bacteria.
 The disinfecting effectiveness of rubbing alcohol drops at concentrations higher than 80 to 85 percent.

 Find Help For Your Addiction